ABOUT THE FESTIVAL

 See why today’s National Cherry Blossom Festival has grown from modest beginnings to one of the world’s greatest celebrations of spring.
 Explore the rich history of the Festival with highlights from past festivals and our many special events.

-ABOUT THE 2019 OFFICIAL ARTIST - SIMON BULL
+ABOUT THE 2020 OFFICIAL ARTIST - MATT LONG

 History of the Cherry Blossom Trees and Festival